tyassin/NTQA/README.md

 > The 4th attribute is called 'Weather_Note', title 'Weather Note', updated it with ('note') from the weather api response.
 > Update the user with the new attribute values.
 > The new user is manager and needs to be added to the managers group.
-> She also needs to be assigned to the following groups 'Smith_Family', 'Smiths', 'zone_one', 'zone_two', 'zone_four', and 'zone_five'"
+> She also needs to be assigned to the following groups 'Smith_Family', 'Smiths', 'zone_one', 'zone_two', 'zone_four', and 'zone_five'.

 **What to expect:**
 1. The assistant will parse this complex narrative and identify all the necessary tasks (getting future dates, fetching weather, creating an Okta user, adding attributes, updating the user, and assigning groups).